S-Soluel/S-Soluel/README.md

 - Hi, I’m Samuel Solheim and my tag on here is @S-Soluel.
 - Current sophomore at Drake University, my majors are data analytics and computer science.
 Additionally, I am minoring in actuarial science.
-- The coding languages that I have experience with currently are Python, Java, R, and SAS.
-I also have experience with MySQL, and am currently working on a project in this language.
+- The coding languages that I have experience with currently are Python, Java, R, SAS, and MySQL.
+Additionally, I have two projects that I am currently working on this semester.
+The first is a group project for a capstone course, and the second project is for my current workplace.

 - If you would like to reach out to me, I can be found on both Handshake and LinkedIn.